-Racing goal: My main two racing goals are to win the Indianapolis 500 and be a champion of the IndyCar series.
+Racing Goal: My main two racing goals are to win the Indianapolis 500 and be a champion of the Verizon IndyCar Series

-An interesting note about me: I grew up on a fishing resort in northern Wisconsin and my first job at eight years old (I still do this while I’m home) was cleaning fish for resort guests.
+Interesting Note: I grew up on a fishing resort in northern Wisconsin and my first jobat 8 years old (I still do this while I am home) was cleaning fish for resort guests.
 I can filet a bluegill in 25 seconds.

 Snapshot: I'm just a small-town kid who took a shot on my dream job and so far have gotten very lucky.